February 8, 2026

 Meta-Frameworks Became the Default

 These platforms evolved into one-stop solutions.
 They handle routing, data fetching, caching, rendering strategies, and API layers in a single package.
-With the stabilisation of Server Actions, the backend for many web apps is now just a folder inside the frontend repository.1
+With route handlers and Server Actions, backend logic often lives in the same repository as frontend code.1

 This matters for three reasons.

 First, onboarding speed.
 New developers join a project and find one framework, one set of conventions, one deployment target.
-The cognitive load of understanding five separate tools drops to one.
-Teams that consolidate to a meta-framework report significantly faster onboarding, with new developers productive in days instead of weeks.
+The cognitive load of understanding several separate tools drops materially.

 Second, maintenance cost.
 Every dependency is a liability.
 When your router, bundler, and API layer are separate packages, you maintain three upgrade cycles, three sets of breaking changes, three security surfaces.
 Meta-frameworks absorb that complexity.